groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/publisher.md

 ## Convert from Publisher formats

 With [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) you can easily convert your Publisher file into another file format.
-For example, the Publisher to PDF conversion code snippet will look like this:
+For example, the Publisher to PDF conversion code snippet looks like this:

 ```csharp
 // Load the source Publisher file